 How safe is your cell phone?

-Eating a high-nutrient diet focused on whole plant foods allows us to avoid many of the common environmental toxins and carcinogens that humans come into contact with on a regular basis, like heterocyclic amines, acrylamides, dioxins, and mercury.
+Eating a high-nutrient diet focused on whole plant foods allows us to avoid many of the common environmental toxins and carcinogens that humans come into contact with on a regular basis, like heterocyclic amines, acrylamide, dioxins, and mercury.
 But there are other environmental carcinogens that do not come from the diet, and we need to be aware of these too.

-The World Health Organization’s International Agency for Research on Cancer (IARC) recently issued a cautionary statement about the potential dangers of radiation from radiofrequency electromagnetic fields, the type of radiation emitted by mobile phones and other wireless communication devices, radar, microwaves, radio, and television.
+The World Health Organization’s International Agency for Research on Cancer (IARC) issued a cautionary statement in 2011 about the potential dangers of radiation from radiofrequency electromagnetic fields, the type of radiation emitted by mobile phones and other wireless communication devices, radar, microwaves, radio, and television.
 A panel of scientists reviewed the existing research on the topic, and they decided to classify radiofrequency electromagnetic fields as “possibly carcinogenic to humans."1

 The research is not conclusive yet, but the IARC advises caution while we wait for further studies to be done.
 Many of the studies so far have not found a connection between mobile phone use and cancer, but a few studies have found significant risk of brain tumors: